June 2025

 Dramatic coastal scene under a partly cloudy sky.
 The foreground features a partially submerged wooden ramp leading into a choppy sea.
 Beyond the ramp, a stone seawall extends to the right, leading toward a line of trees on a distant shore.
 The sky is a mix of bright blue and dark, brooding clouds, creating a strong contrast.
 The overall feeling is one of wild, dynamic nature, with the turbulent water emphasising the power of the sea.

-Anglers were fishing with some patience, but had not caught much of a fish supper.
+Anglers fished with some patience, but had not caught much of a fish supper.

 Person standing on a seawall, seemingly discarding something into the water.
 The individual is dressed in dark, waterproof clothing, suggesting inclement weather.
 Multiple fishing rods are visible along the wall, indicating a fishing location.
 The sea is choppy, and a cloudy sky dominates the background, reinforcing the impression of a somewhat stormy day.
 The overall scene feels somewhat bleak or solitary.